damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 | `CI_BUILD_TOKEN` | `CI_JOB_TOKEN` |

 The old variables will still work, but will be deprecated soon.

-### API V4

-Our [API](https://docs.gitlab.com/ee/api/) is a great way to automate tasks, control and automate GitLab in new and powerful ways.
-Over time, we have continued to improve our API to make it more complete and support the new features we add every month to make GitLab the best end-to-end development environment.

-This constant iteration has resulted in a few inconsistencies in our existing API.
-Today we are announcing V4 of our API, which aims to make the API more consistent and more RESTful.
-[Take a look](https://docs.gitlab.com/ee/api/v3_to_v4.html) at the changes in V4 to see what's different.

-We will continue to support V3 of the API until August 2017 and so we encourage you to make any necessary changes to applications that use the V3 API.

 ### Omnibus GitLab Package Improvements